Forces from Ethiopia's Tigray region say they are pushing south

-ADDIS ABABA, July 12 (Reuters) - Forces from Ethiopia's northern region of Tigray said on Monday they were pushing south and had recaptured a town from government forces, underscoring their determination to keep fighting until the region's pre-war borders are restored.
+ADDIS ABABA (Reuters) -Forces from Ethiopia’s northern region of Tigray said on Monday they were pushing south and had recaptured a town from government forces, underscoring their determination to keep fighting until the region’s pre-war borders are restored.

 Reuters was unable to independently confirm the claim because communication links to the region are down.